jeffreykegler/hoonlint/misc/whitespace.md

 with comments aligned with the head.
 The tail should also be aligned with the head.

-## Reanchoring fixed-arity hoons

-The fixed-arity hoons reanchor as follows:

-* BARDOT reanchors to
-  CENHEP,
-  CENLUS,
-  KETTIS, and
-  LUSLUS.

-* BARHEP reanchors to
-  KETTIS and
-  TISDOT.

-* BARTIS reanchors to
-  COLHEP.

-* CENDOT reanchors to
-  BARTIS and
-  CENHEP.

-* CENHEP reanchors to
-  CENHEP,
-  COLHEP,
-  TISLUS, and
-  TISGAL.

-* CENLUS reanchors to
-  CENHEP and
-  TISLUS.

-* COLCAB reanchors to
-  CENHEP,
-  CENLUS, and
-  COLCAB.

-* COLHEP reanchors to
-  CENLUS and
-  COLCAB.

-* KETHEP reanchors to
-  BARDOT,
-  BARHEP,
-  BARSIG,
-  BARTIS,
-  CENHEP,
-  CENLUS,
-  COLHEP,
-  KETHEP,
-  KETSIG,
-  KETTIS,
-  TISFAS,
-  TISGAL,
-  TISHEP,
-  TISTAR,
-  TISDOT,
-  SIGLUS, and
-  ZAPGAR.

-* KETLUS reanchors to
-  BARDOT,
-  BARHEP,
-  BARTIS,
-  BARTAR,
-  CENHEP, and
-  TISGAL.

-* KETSIG reanchors to
-  CENLUS.

-* KETWUT reanchors to
-  BUCCAB and
-  LUSLUS.

-* SIGCAB reanchors to
-  BARTIS.

-* SIGFAS reanchors to
-  LUSLUS.

-* SIGLUS reanchors to
-    BARDOT,
-    BARTIS, and
-    CENLUS.

-* TISBAR reanchors to
-  BUCCAB and
-  BARTIS.

-* TISCOM reanchors to
-  TISCOM.

-* TISDOT reanchors to
-  TISLUS.

-* TISGAL reanchors to
-  BARTIS,
-  CENHEP,
-  CENLUS,
-  KETLUS,
-  TISGAL, and
-  TISGAR.

-* TISGAR reanchors to
-    CENLUS and
-    TISGAR.

-* WUTCOL reanchors to
-  BARHEP,
-  CENHEP, and
-  WUTCOL.

-* WUTDOT reanchors to
-  BARHEP.

-* WUTGAL reanchors to
-  BARHEP.

-* WUTGAR reanchors to
-  SIGBAR.

-* WUTSIG reanchors to
-  TISLUS and
-  WUTSIG.

-* ZAPCOL reanchors to
-  LUSLUS.

-* ZAPDOT reanchors to
-  LUSLUS.

-* ZAPGAR reanchors to
-  CENHEP.

 # Running hoons

 A running runechild is more often called simply a **running**.